AliShahin/AliShahin.github.io/_pages/about.md

 ---

 This is Ali Shahin Shmasabadi's home on the web!
-I am currently a PhD intern at Inria.
-I am also a third-year PhD student of Centre for Intelligent Sensing (CIS) in the school of Electronic Enginnering and Computer Science (EECS) at Queen Mary University of London.
-Meanwhile, I am a visiting student of Imperial College London and a Enrichment student at Alan Turing Institue.
+I am currently a Postdoctoral fellow at [Vector Institute](https://vectorinstitute.ai) under supervision of [Nicolas Papernot](https://www.papernot.fr).
+I am also a PhD student of Centre for Intelligent Sensing (CIS) in the school of Electronic Enginnering and Computer Science (EECS) at Queen Mary University of London.
+Meanwhile, I am a PhD intern at Inria, a visiting student of Imperial College London and a Enrichment student at Alan Turing Institue.

 ## Research
 I love to explore the intersection of Machine Learning, Privacy and Image Processing!
 My research has been published at top-tier conferences (in vision, privacy and images) such as IEEE CVPR, ACM CCS, ACM Mobisys, ICASSP, IEEE ICIP as well as IEEE transactions.
 These publications address the privacy risks in Machine Learning as a Service, which can be categorized in three research themes: adversarial examples for privacy protection, privacy-preserving centralized and distributed learning.

 ## News
+- <b> [February 2021] </b> Started a Postdoctoral fellow at [Vector Institute](https://vectorinstitute.ai) under supervision of [Nicolas Papernot](https://www.papernot.fr).
+- <b> [January 2021] </b> Paper accepted at 46th International Conference on Acoustics, Speech, and Signal Processing, [ICASSP2021](https://2021.ieeeicassp.org), called [FoolHD: Fooling speaker identification by Highly imperceptible adversarial Disturbances](https://arxiv.org/pdf/2011.08483.pdf), [<font color="blue">Code</font>](https://fsept11.github.io/FoolHD/)! (acceptance rate 19%)
 - <b> [December 2020]  </b> Program Committee shadow member of [42nd IEEE Symposium on Security and Privacy](http://www.ieee-security.org/TC/SP2021/cfpapers.html), IEEE S&P 2021!
-- <b> [November 2020] </b> A new adversarial example preprint, called [FoolHD: Fooling speaker identification by Highly imperceptible adversarial Disturbances](https://arxiv.org/pdf/2011.08483.pdf), [<font color="blue">Code</font>](https://fsept11.github.io/FoolHD/)!
 - <b> [October 2020] </b> Giving a [toturial](http://cis.eecs.qmul.ac.uk/privacymultimedia.html) at [ACM Multimedia 2020 conference](https://2020.acmmm.org), Part2: adversarial images.
 - <b> [September 2020] </b> Offered an internship at [Inria](https://www.inria.fr/en/centre-inria-lille-nord-europe), under supervision of Aurelien Bellet.
 - <b> [August 2020] </b> A new adversarial preprint, called [Semantically Adversarial Learnable Filters](https://arxiv.org/pdf/2008.06069.pdf)!